grame-cncm/faustdoc/src/tutorials/box-api.md

 - two fixed outputs: the first one is the currently accessed sound length in frames, the second one is the currently accessed sound nominal sample rate
 - several more outputs for the sound channels themselves, as a [constant numerical expression](https://faustdoc.grame.fr/manual/syntax/#constant-numerical-expressions)

-The soundfile block is created with `sigSoundfile`, but cannot be used directly.
-It has to be used with:
+The soundfile block is created with `boxSoundfile`.

-- `sigSoundfileLength`to access the sound length in frames
-- `sigSoundfileRate` to access the sound rate in Hz
-- `sigSoundfileBuffer` to access the actual samples

 Thus the following DSP code:

 <!-- faust-run -->
 ```